-- Return flight ticket or booking to Jakarta (return ticket must be within 59 days)
+- Return flight ticket or booking to Jakarta or Bali (return ticket must be within 59 days)

 - Address of stay in Indonesia (you can use your quarantine hotel address)

-- Card or certificate of vaccination (fully vaccinated with exemption for children under 12 years old)
+- Card or certificate of full vaccination (exemption for children under 12 years old)

 - Negative result of PCR test attached with the QR code (another PCR test must be done which must be valid not later than 2 days prior to departing flight)